Tone Generator Circuit: Understanding How to Use It and How It Works

 The tone generator can create different sounds.
 However, this depends on what the application needs.

-For example, in an alarm circuit, the tone generator would generate sound loud enough to wake up any person.
+For example, in an alarm circuit, the tone generator would generate a sound loud enough to wake up any person.

 Alarm Clock